daattali/beautiful-jekyll/README.md

 ### Allowing users to leave comments

-If you want to enable comments on your site, Beautiful Jekyll supports the [Disqus](https://disqus.com/) comments plugin.
-To use it, simply sign up to Disqus and add your Disqus shortname to the `disqus` parameter in the `_config.yml`.
+If you want to enable comments on your site, Beautiful Jekyll supports either the [Disqus](https://disqus.com/) comments plugin or [Facebook](https://developers.facebook.com/docs/plugins/comments) comments.

+To use Disqus, simply sign up to [Disqus](https://disqus.com/) and add your Disqus shortname to the `disqus` parameter in the `_config.yml` file.

+To use Facebook comments, create a Facebook app using [Facebook developers](https://developers.facebook.com/docs/apps/register), and add the Facebook App ID to the `fb_comment_id` parameter in `_config.yml`.

-If the `disqus` parameter is set in the configuration file, then all blog posts will have comments turned on by default.
+If either `disqus` or `fb_comment_id` parameters are set in the configuration file, then all blog posts will have comments turned on by default.
 To turn off comments on a particular blog post, add `comments: false` to the YAML front matter.
 If you want to add comments on the bottom of a non-blog page, add `comments: true` to the YAML front matter.

 ### Adding Google Analytics to track page views